The Invitation

 “We’re really doing this.”

-Eluera’s white hair caught the breeze.
+Eluera’s hair stirred slightly in the breeze.

 “This is... where it begins...”

 A silver car waited at the curb.
-They climbed in, side by side.
-None of them looked back.

 “Let’s show the world our music.”